-Our primary goal is to empower women by giving them education and the necessary skills to be successful as independent business operators.
-This goal is achieved by organizing training on different business-related topics to encourage entrepreneuriship.
+Our primary goal is to empower women by giving them the education and necessary skills to be successful as independent business operators.
+This goal is achieved by organizing training on different business-related topics to encourage entrepreneurship.

 HDIF is a registered non-governmental organization in the Republic of Armenia.

-Homeland Development Initiative Foundation (HDIF) was founded on March 25, 2013.
-It will celebrate its 5th anniversary in 2018.
-HDIF is a nongovernmental organization born of the Homeland Handicrafts project, which was founded by Norwegian and Finnish Honorary Consul in Armenia, Sir Timothy Straight.
+Homeland Development Initiative Foundation (HDIF) was founded in 2013.
+HDIF is a nongovernmental organization born out of the Homeland Handicrafts project, which was founded by Norwegian and Finnish Honorary Consul in Armenia, Sir Timothy Straight.
 HDIF Trading LLC was founded in 2018.
 It is a registered business entity in Armenia.
 HDIF Trading LLC runs the daily operations of hDIF’s fair trade shop as well as product manufacturing and supply management.

 HDIF Board of Directors

 The all-volunteer Board of Directors in Armenia is responsible for steering the organization towards a sustainable future by adopting ethical and legal governance and financial management policies, as well as by making sure the organization has adequate resources to advance its mission.